boy108zon/User-Roles-Permission-Menu-TreeView/README.md

 User Roles , Permission , Menu,Tree

 I am using codeigniter 3 so below function will go in your controller so that you can fetch data which is needed to build module & permission

+I have added the screenshot of image so that it may help anyone.